NickTitle/rocker-box/README.md

 rocker-box
 ==========

-simple a/b/c/d/etc... routing for static pages
+_simple a/b/c/d/etc... routing for static pages_

+rocker-box randomly picks an html page to return at the same url on every load. i'm using this for a-b testing whole different pages instead of individual components, but it could easily be used for any page serving randomized content. enjoy!

 1. Create a folder to fill with static assets (or use "statics", which I provided)
 2. To serve from flat html files in your ```:statics_folder```, set the value of ```:deep_or_flat_structure``` to ```'flat'``` in the init method